 Our control over our private or confidential information is something we often take for granted.
 When it is taken from us the consequences can be serious.
 We may feel violated, exposed, upset and/or embarrassed.
 In some instances we may suffer financial loss.
 It is only relatively recently that the law has recognised the importance of an individual’s privacy.

 Privacy breaches may take place in any number of contexts.
 Common examples include: the media publishing a ‘kiss and tell’ story, the publication of private information online or by email, the leak of medical information and the theft of trade secrets.

-Listed in the Legal 500 as a leading firm in the field of defamation and privacy, Brett Wilson LLP is perfectly placed to deliver expert support designed to protect your privacy or help you seek redress when it is breached.
+Listed in the Legal 500 and Chambers & Partners as a leading firm in the field of defamation and privacy, Brett Wilson LLP is perfectly placed to deliver expert support designed to protect your privacy or help you seek redress when it is breached.

 What facts will give rise to a privacy claim?

 Typically, the unauthorised and unjustified disclosure of private and/or confidential information to one or more parties.
 Additionally, the mere accessing of private information may also amount to an actionable claim for privacy.